It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 As opposed to writing a traditional email to a friend, coworker, or boss, cold email copywriting requires you to create a genuine connection with a stranger in only a few words.

-Also, your cold email is one of dozens of other messages that your prospects will be receiving every day.
+Also, your cold email is among dozens of messages that your prospects will be receiving daily.

-So you have to stand out from the noise, and convince your prospects to take action without coming off as gimmicky or sales-y.
+So you have to stand out from the crowd and convince your prospects to take action without coming off as gimmicky or sales-y.

 It’s a fine line to walk.